mkblogs/hibernate-entity-graph/README.md

  https://stackoverflow.com/questions/32453989/what-is-the-solution-for-the-n1-issue-in-jpa-and-hibernate?noredirect=1&lq=1

- We can fix N+1 select problem by using Entity Graphs provided by JPA 2.1. we can achieve following ways.
+ We can fix N+1 select problem by using Entity Graphs provided by JPA 2.1. we can achieve it in the following ways.

  - Using Entity Manager
  - Using JPA Repository